-FSCAP works with local soil conservation district to evaluate farms.
-As part of this comprehensive review, the farm's nutrient management plan and soil conservation and water quality plan are reviewed.
+FSCAP works with local soil conservation districts to evaluate farms.
+As part of this comprehensive review, the farm's nutrient management plan, soil conservation and water quality plan and/or comprehensive nutrient management plan are reviewed.

-- ✓ A site assessment and evaluation is conducted on all owned and leased property to ensure that no unaddressed environmental concerns exist. - A typical FSCAP evaluation is completed within two to three hours.
+- A site assessment and evaluation is conducted on all owned and leased property to ensure that no unaddressed environmental concerns exist. - ✓ A typical FSCAP evaluation is completed within two to three hours.